 In my childhood days, if I had cold, then my mom would ban milk till I recover completely which may be weeks 🙁

 Now this is also has been proved wrong, milk and curd can be safely given to babies and children during cold and cough.
 There is no evidence that dairy products lead to the production of more mucus.
 It is safe to drink milk during cold and cough.
 Milk has high energy and nutrition, which can help to fight against infections.
 Adding ginger powder/ turmeric milk masala/ Masala milk magic in milk can soothe and protect against seasonal illnesses like cold, cough and fever.
+Can we give banana to baby during cold?
+While dairy products like milk and curd are safe to consume during a cold, another food that can be given is banana.

 Here is more information about The Milk Mucus Belief.